riddhima48/Arduino-Simulation/README.md

 ## Task 2 – Auto-Wiring Logic with Configurable Pins

-In this task, automatic wiring logic was implemented for a simple Arduino setup using an Arduino Uno, an LED, and a push button.
+### Objective
+Implement automatic wiring between components and the Arduino Uno, with support for user-controlled digital pin reassignment through the interface.

+---

-### Default Wiring Behavior
+### Features

+#### 1. Automatic Pin Wiring
+- Components are automatically connected to the Arduino Uno when placed on the canvas
+- Default pin configuration is applied on initialization:
-- LED is connected to **Digital Pin 10**
+  - LED → Digital Pin 10
-- Push Button is connected to **Digital Pin 2**
+  - Push Button → Digital Pin 2

-This default configuration is applied automatically when the components are added, ensuring the simulation works without requiring manual wiring.

-### Pin Reassignment via UI
+- Arduino code is generated automatically based on this wiring

+---

+#### 2. Configurable Pin Assignment
+- Users can change Arduino pin assignments using UI controls
+- Only Arduino digital pins **2 to 13** are available for selection
+- Each Arduino pin can be assigned to **only one component** at a time

+---

+#### 3. Conflict Prevention Logic
+- Pins already assigned to one component are disabled for others
-Users are provided with a UI control to change the Arduino pin assignments for both the LED and the push button.
+- If a pin is selected for the LED, it cannot be used for the push button
+- If a pin is selected for the push button, it cannot be used for the LED

-Invalid or conflicting pin selections are prevented in real time through the UI.
+- Invalid or conflicting selections are prevented in real time

+---

+#### 4. Code Synchronization
+- Any change in pin configuration:
+  - Updates the internal wiring logic
+  - Regenerates the Arduino code dynamically
+  - Keeps the simulation behavior consistent with the selected pins

+---

+### Technology & Tools
+- HTML
+- CSS
+- JavaScript
+- Wokwi elements for Arduino simulation

+---

+### Expected Outcome
+- Components are automatically wired using valid Arduino pins
+- Users can reassign pins without causing conflicts
+- Generated Arduino code always matches the current wiring configuration